 What Is a Nonprofit?

-A nonprofit organization (NPO) is an organization that serves a general public interest.
+Many business owners dream of starting their own company, but not all companies focus on making money.
+Some, called nonprofit corporations or organizations, work to support community and economic development.
+A nonprofit organization is an organization that serves a general public interest.
 There could be a religious or educational purpose behind the business activities.

 - Tax-exempt status under federal and state law and limited liability are benefits of having a nonprofit.